-4.4.22.
-Providers should keep records of all audit activity described in this section.
+4.4.23.
+Providers should keep records of all audit activity described in this section, including iterations of all audited reports.
 These records should be retained for a minimum period of two years.

 4.5.
 Quality Audit Criteria

 4.5.1.
 These audit quality requirements apply to cases audited under lotwide audit and approval-related audit.
 However, providers may wish to use the same criteria for other audit activity, such as rolling and targeted audit.